-- · fluctuations in demand, sales cycles, product mix, and prices for our products; - the forecasting, scheduling, rescheduling or cancellation of orders by our customers; - shifts in consumer preferences and any resultant change in demand for video and image capture devices into which our solutions are incorporated; - · changes in the competitive dynamics of our markets, including new entrants or pricing pressures; - delays in our customers' ability to manufacture and ship products that incorporate our solutions caused by internal and external factors beyond our control; - our ability to successfully define, design and release new solutions in a timely manner that meet our customers' needs; - changes in manufacturing costs, including wafer, test and assembly costs, mask costs, manufacturing yields and product quality and reliability; - timely availability of adequate manufacturing capacity from our manufacturing subcontractors; - the timing of product announcements by our competitors or by us; - · incurrence of research and development and related new products expenditures; - · write-downs of inventory for excess quantities and technological obsolescence; - future accounting pronouncements and changes in accounting policies; - volatility in our share price, which may lead to higher stock-based compensation expense; - general socioeconomic and political conditions in the countries where we operate or where our products are sold or used; and - costs associated with litigation, especially related to intellectual property.
+- fluctuations in demand, sales cycles, product mix, and prices for our products; - the forecasting, scheduling, rescheduling or cancellation of orders by our customers; - shifts in consumer preferences and any resultant change in demand for video and image capture devices into which our solutions are incorporated; - changes in the competitive dynamics of our markets, including new entrants or pricing pressures; - delays in our customers' ability to manufacture and ship products that incorporate our solutions caused by internal and external factors beyond our control; - · our ability to successfully define, design and release new solutions in a timely manner that meet our customers' needs; - changes in manufacturing costs, including wafer, test and assembly costs, mask costs, manufacturing yields and product quality and reliability; - timely availability of adequate manufacturing capacity from our manufacturing subcontractors; - the timing of product announcements by our competitors or by us; - incurrence of research and development and related new products expenditures; - write-downs of inventory for excess quantities and technological obsolescence; - future accounting pronouncements and changes in accounting policies; - volatility in our share price, which may lead to higher stock-based compensation expense; - volatility in our effective tax rate; - · general socioeconomic and political conditions in the countries where we operate or where our products are sold or used; and - costs associated with litigation, especially related to intellectual property.

 Moreover, the semiconductor industry has historically been cyclical in nature, reflecting overall economic conditions as well as budgeting and buying patterns of consumers.
 We expect these cyclical conditions to continue.
-For example, given the current global economic uncertainty and recent signs of slowing growth in Asia, and China in particular, the demand for our products may be more varied and our customers may be more conservative with the inventory levels they maintain.
 As a result, our quarterly operating results are difficult to predict, even in the near term.
 Our expense levels are relatively fixed in the short term and are based, in part, on our expectations of future revenue.
 If revenue levels are below our expectations, we may experience material impacts on our business, including declines in margins and profitability, or incur losses.
+For example, in the first half of fiscal year 2017, our revenue declined 21% compared to the same period of the prior fiscal year, resulting in a substantial decline in profit and cash flows from operating activities.